jimmykallhagen/Nordix/README.md

 ---

 ## **Nordix Performance**
 - Aims to provide the most optimized system attainable
-- Performance first, no compromise - But, Performance should not negatively affect function or appearance
+- Heavily optimized
-- Everything in the system is carefully weighed between performance and function
+- Everything in the system is carefully weighed between performance and function<br>
+but With the ideology that performance should not negatively affect function or appearance

 ---